emdaer/emdaer/README.md

 - **[@emdaer/plugin-link](packages/plugin-link)** An emdaer plugin that renders anchor elements
 - **[@emdaer/plugin-list](packages/plugin-list)** An emdaer plugin that renders HTML list element.
 - **[@emdaer/plugin-list-lerna-packages](packages/plugin-list-lerna-packages)** An emdaer plugin that generate a list of lerna packages in a project.
+- **[@emdaer/plugin-node-package](packages/plugin-node-package)** An emdaer plugin that requires a file and optionally executes it with provided arguments.
 - **[@emdaer/plugin-shields](packages/plugin-shields)** An emdaer plugin that renders metadata badges for open source projects from shields.io
 - **[@emdaer/plugin-table](packages/plugin-table)** An emdaer plugin that renders HTML tables
 - **[@emdaer/plugin-value-from-package](packages/plugin-value-from-package)** An emdaer plugin that retrieves and renders values from package.json
 ## Core Transforms

 - **[@emdaer/transform-github-emoji](packages/transform-github-emoji)** An emdaer transformation that renders GitHub-flavored emoji codes
 - **[@emdaer/transform-smartypants](packages/transform-smartypants)** An emdaer transformation that translates ASCII punctuation characters into typographic punctuation HTML entities
 - **[@emdaer/transform-table-of-contents](packages/transform-table-of-contents)** An emdaer transformation that generates a table of contents
 ## Contributing

 If you&#8217;d like to make emdaer better, please read our [guide to contributing](./CONTRIBUTING.md).